pulzze/autoflow-documentation/docs/Documentation/advanced-guide/log/Index.md

 - **Label**:  Puts a label on the log.
 In the below example, the label is `Test`
 - **Level**:  Log level setting.

-    &gt; **IMPORTANT**: The minimum log level is set in the "Setting" section.
+     **IMPORTANT**: The minimum log level is set in the "Setting" section.
 For example, if the minimum log level is set to `info`, any log actions with a level of `debug` or lower won't be logged.
-    &gt;

 - **Value**:   Data that’s being logged

 ## Log Levels